- Last updated:

 - Give businesses access to new sources of revenue leading to increased profit and return on investment

-- Reduce risk through an expanded customer network, larger market size, greater sales opportunity, reduced seasonal fluctuations and geographical diversification
+- Reduce risk through an expanded customer network, larger market size, greater sales opportunities, reduced seasonal fluctuations and geographical diversity

-- Enhance a businesses’ competitive edge leading to growth and long term expansion
+- Strengthen competitive edge leading to growth and long-term expansion

-- Inspire and help businesses recruit better staff
+- Inspire and help businesses to recruit better staff

-At a national level the Australian Business Solutions Group have found:
+At a national level the Australia Business Solutions Group (ABCS Master Class Program, 2015) found:

 - 66% of exporting businesses are small businesses